ist-tech-AI-games/libimmortal/README.md

 ### For windows

 1. Download window build of [immortal suffering](https://github.com/ist-tech-AI-games/immortal_suffering/releases/download/v.1.0/immortal_suffering_windows_x86_64.zip)
-**KNOWN ISSUE**: Windows 11 Defender misdianosis the build file as a trojan.
+**KNOWN ISSUE**: Windows 11 Defender misdianoses the build file as a trojan.
 It is a false positive, so it is **safe to use**.

 2. Unzip the immortal_suffering_windows_x86_64.zip